Use Case

 // Make sure that price doesn't deviate more than 10%

-function assertionOraclePrice() external returns (bool) {
+function assertionOraclePrice() external {

 ph.forkPreState();